laggykiller/sticker-convert/README.md

         - For more information: https://github.com/doubleplusc/Line-sticker-downloader
     - Upload: Not supported.
 You need to manually submit sticker pack for approval before you can use in app.
 - Kakao
-    - Download: Supported (e.g. https://e.kakao.com/t/xxxxx).
-Can only download static stickers.
-Learn more about the problems encountered [kakao_anim_note.md](kakao_anim_note.md)
+    - Download: Supported (e.g. https://e.kakao.com/t/xxxxx OR kakaotalk://store/emoticon/4404400 OR 4404400).
+If you want to download animated stickers, you have to supply auth_token.
+Learn more from [kakao_anim_note.md](kakao_anim_note.md)
     - Upload: Not supported.
 You need to manually submit sticker pack for approval before you can use in app.
 - iMessage
     - Download: Not supported.